CM4all/workshop/doc/index.rst

   * :envvar:`qmqp_server` (optional): address the QMQP server is listening to; it is used for email notifications

+* :envvar:`control`: opens a block (with curly braces), which configures a control listener (see `Controlling the Daemon`_)

+  * :envvar:`bind`: The address to bind to.
+May be the wildcard "*" or an IPv4/IPv6 address followed by a port.
+IPv6 addresses should be enclosed in square brackets to disambiguate the port separator.
+    Local sockets start with a slash "/", and abstract sockets start with an at symbol "@".
+  * :envvar:`multicast_group`: Join this multicast group, which allows receiving multicast commands.
+Value is a multicast IPv4/IPv6 address.
+IPv6 addresses may contain a scope identifier after a percent sign ('%').
+  * :envvar:`interface`: Limit this listener to the given network interface.

 The default configuration file includes :file:`local.conf` and :file:`conf.d/*.conf`, and you should probably better edit these files instead of editing the main :file:`workshop.conf`.